cobaltspeech/sdk-diatheke/docs-src/content/audio-input/_index.md

 This method is used to get a general purpose transcription from Diatheke.
 Unlike the StreamASR method, the transcripts returned on this stream are not used to update the session.
-Their purpose is application specific, and the application can use the transcripts for anything.
-This stream does not use [wake word](#wake-word) detection to begin the transcription, but it may have conditions defined in the Diatheke model to end the transcription, such as a non-speech timeout (i.e, speech not detected for
+Their purpose is application specific, such as taking a note, sending a text message, etc. This stream does not use [wake word](#wake-word) detection to begin the transcription, but it may have conditions defined in the Diatheke model to end the transcription, such as a non-speech timeout (i.e, speech not detected for